benchub/rotten/README.md

    in the "dba" schema on those databases.
 6. Unless you like to be webscale with tmux, script up some systemd services to run rotten.
 7. Modify the conf to fit your environment.
-   1. RottenDBConn and ObservedDBConn are hopefully self-explanitory
+   1. RottenDBConn and ObservedDBConn are hopefully self-explanitory, BUT note that if you are using pgbouncer in transaction pooling between rotten and your rotten db, you are going to need to use the nifty undocumented binary_parameters=yes parameter in order to keep go's pg library from using named queries for a single one-liner.
    2. StatusInterval is how often to report status (in seconds) to stdout.
    3. ObservationInterval is how long (in seconds) to let pg_stat_statements gather info for.
 This is the most granular you can make your reports, and the lower you set this,